kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/divine-magic/index.md

 ## Scrolls

-Divine Scrolls
+Divine Scrolls are written in mundane languages as prayers, thus anyone who can read the specific language can attempt to ask for the divine blessing.

 ### Using the scrolls

 The scroll must be **held in hand** and **read out loud** to be cast.
-Divine scrolls can be used by anyone as long as they succeed a **CHA check**:
+Divine scrolls **can be used by anyone** as long as they succeed a **CHA check**:

 - **CHA check** at **DC 11 + Spell Level**

 Casting a spell from an opposing domain might confer penalties to the roll.
+Casting a spell with a prayer to the character's patron (or non-opposing) deity or casting a spell the effects of which land in the character's patron's domain might provide a bonus.

 > **Example**: a cleric of God of Triumph, Power and Domination uses the Cure Light Wounds scroll on a poor injured peasant.
 Unless justified properly this might inflict a -2 (or more, at Referee's discretion) penalty to the roll.